Danish Viking Kings Still Play Around Moesgaard Museum

 3-day itinerary in Copenhagen

-Oldtidsstien is a 4-kilometer (2.5-mile) prehistoric trail across fields, meadows, Ice Age landscape, forest, streams and Moesgaard Beach, which has been established by the museum to take the visitors round to reconstructions from the past: prehistoric houses, dolmens and barrows as well as a Viking stave church ornamented with writhing serpents from around 1060, just at the transition to the Middle Ages.
-The medieval water mill, Skovmøllen at Giber Å, is still occasionally in use as a granary mill.
-Also an old fisherman’s house from 1856 is located just next to the beach.
-The beach itself is considered one of the prime Aarhus beaches and is a popular and favoured spot for the locals in summer.
+Oldtidsstien is a 4-kilometre (2.5-mile) prehistoric trail across fields, meadows, Ice Age landscape, forest, streams and Moesgaard Beach, established by the museum to take the visitors round to reconstructions from the past: prehistoric houses, dolmens and barrows as well as a Viking stave church ornamented with writhing serpents from around 1060, just at the transition to the Middle Ages.
+The medieval water mill, Skovmøllen at Giber Å, is sometimes applied as a granary mill.
+Also, an old fisherman’s house from 1856 is just next to the beach, one of the prime Aarhus beaches and a popular and favoured spot for the locals in summer.

-In 2013 the Moesgaard Museum was moved to an architectonically very interesting new museum building – literally dug into the meadows of the old Moesgaard premises.
+In 2013, Moesgaard Museum was moved to a new museum building – dug into the meadows of the old Moesgaard premises.
 It was designed by the Danish Henning Larsen Architects, supplied by Kristine Jensens Tegnestue for the landscape architecture and constructed by MT Højgaard.
-The roof is a grass lawn rising from the meadows until the tall far end of the fascinating construction.
-The museum is today more popular than ever, hosting numerous popular, temporary exhibitions from near and far.
+The roof is a grass lawn rising from the meadows until the far end of the fascinating construction.
+The museum has gained tremendous recognition, hosting numerous temporary exhibitions from near and far.
 Its exterior frames are perfect for private get-togethers and picnics on the sloping, green rooftop, for sledging in winter, for a refreshing spring Sunday walk along Oldtidsstien or as a trendy setting for a professional photo shoot.

 The Danish Vikings and the Viking kings

-The forests and the meadows in southern Aarhus are also in present-day Denmark a central location for the original Danish Viking kings and history.
-In 2017 Copenhagen Royal Theatre performed an open-air Viking play with the Viking king Harald Bluetooth in a main role.
-The setting was the Moesgaard Museum surroundings, exploiting the special architectonical frames of the modern museum literally built into the green field.
-Shaped with an old Danish Viking ship as the stage and a universe of characters from the Viking age, it brought alive the Danish Vikings and Viking kings.
+The forests and meadows in southern Aarhus are also today, central to understanding the Danish Viking kings and their history.
+In 2017, Copenhagen Royal Theatre performed an open-air Viking play with the Viking king Harald Bluetooth in the lead role.
+The setting was the Moesgaard Museum surroundings, exploiting the particular architectonical frames of the modern museum built into the green field.
+Shaped with an old Danish Viking ship as the stage and a universe of characters from the Viking age, it brought the Danish Vikings and Viking kings alive.
 The setting drew up an atmosphere of rough Viking raids and heroic sword battles, leaving the spectators with an enveloping sense of coarse Viking humour, as it once must have been.

-Again during spring and early summer 2019 another myth came alive in these same surroundings.
-The play King Arthur dramatically played out with a dragon, a wizard, queens, warriors and horses as well as spectacular magic in the Moesgaard open-air setting.
-In 2022 it is Tokien’s magical The Hobbit that takes place!
+Again, in the spring and early summer of 2019, another myth came alive in these same surroundings.
+The play King Arthur dramatically played out with a dragon, a wizard, queens, warriors, horses, and spectacular magic in the Moesgaard open-air setting.
+In 2022, Tolkien’s magical The Hobbit took place here – and in 2024, Ragnarok (Doom of the Gods in Norse mythology)!

 The premises of the former Moesgaard manor and surrounding landscape, though, hide far more history than just the Viking period.
-Already in the Stone Age there were settlements in the area, and they continued up through the Bronze Age and Iron Age as well as the centuries to follow.
-There are visible traces from all the periods everywhere around Moesgaard: grave mounds, dolmens, sunken roads and drystone walls.
-Several of the walls date all back to Medieval times.
-Also the 1700s straight line structures have influenced the landscape with still existing charming allees as access roads.
+In the Stone Age, there were settlements in the area, and they continued through the Bronze Age, Iron Age, and the centuries to follow.
+There are visible traces from all the periods around Moesgaard: grave mounds, dolmens, sunken roads and drystone walls.
+Several of the walls date back to Medieval times.
+Also, the 1700s straight line structures have influenced the landscape with still existing charming allees as access roads.

-From more recent times one of the more interesting local sights is the remains of an ice cellar from the 18th century in the forest.
-Here Moesgaard used to keep ice cut from nearby ponds in winter.
-In this way the manor got its own fridge in the forest where they could store food for many months during the year.
+In recent times, one of the more interesting local sights is the remains of an ice cellar from the 18th century in the forest.
+Here, Moesgaard used to keep ice cut from nearby ponds in winter.
+In this way, the manor got its fridge in the forest where they could store food for many months during the year.

-Occasionally, at other times of the year, you can also on a normal day come across people participating in a Viking role play around the Moesgaard Museum and forest.
-It is obviously a favoured location for modern role playing.
-The area around the museum is with its amazing nature, hills, forest and beach among the most popular places around Aarhus.
+Occasionally, at other times of the year, you can also come across people participating in a Viking role-play around the Moesgaard Museum and forest.
+It is a favoured location for modern role-playing.
+The area around the museum is, with its beautiful nature, hills, forest, and beach, among the most popular places around Aarhus.

-Moreover, each summer Moesgaard is in particular packed with modern Danish Vikings for a few days.
+Every summer, Moesgaard is packed with modern Danish Vikings for a few days.
 The Moesgaard Viking Moot is an annual event, taking place since 1977, around the museum premises.
-In July Vikings from all over the world gather to participate in a gigantic battle of 500 warriors.
+In July, Vikings from around the world gather to participate in a gigantic battle of 500 warriors.
 The place abounds with Icelandic horses, Vikings dressed in convincing Viking costumes, merchants with authentic Viking crafts, jewellery, ceramics, beer, leatherwork etc. It is a most lively, enticing show and impressive battle when the Viking Age comes alive on the flower meadows and in the Moesgaard forest for this special occasion every year.

 Read more about Aarhus: 9 Cultural Spots in Aarhus and Sightseeing in the Heart of Jutland